The Amarna - a tail of Two Times © Robert Cole 2024

 Nefertiti

 Merytaten, Born 1348BC (Timeline One), year 1 of Akhenaten's reign.
-Married Smenkhkare and became the female Pharaoh, Ankhkheperure-mery-Neferkheperure following Smenkhkare's death.
+Married Smenkhkare and claimed the Co-regency, Ankhkheperure-mery-Neferkheperure following Smenkhkare's death.
 See Merytaten

 She is of the Aten cult and her time closes when Tutankhaten is raised.
 1332

-Smenkhkare is possibly of KV55 and father of the only royal male, Tutankhaten with the Younger Lady (see above).
-He is the young brother of Akhenaten and groomed for the throne with Akhenaten's eldest daughter, Merytaten.
-Smenkhkare becomes co-regent with Akhenaten in his teens and Pharaoh for but a year.
+Smenkhkare is KV55 and father of the only royal male, Tutankhaten with the Younger Lady (see above).
+He is the young brother of Akhenaten and brought into the Co-regency with Akhenaten's eldest daughter, Merytaten.
+Smenkhkare becomes Pharaoh for but a year.

-Timeline Two allows us to see Merytaten as Princess, Queen, Pharaoh and exceptional mind who would have changed all worlds.
+Merytaten may be seen as Princess, Queen, Pharaoh and exceptional mind who would have changed all worlds.

 Merytaten Smenkhkare